finn-no/tech.finn.no/_posts/2018-04-10-personalized-search.md

 - custom Solr plugin using the existing recommendations api

 Since we already had a system for recommendations, and awesome data scientists tuning the algorithms and so on, we chose to test the latter.
-A uncertainty was if we could get the response times needed for a search.
+An uncertainty was if we could get the response times needed for a search.

 ### Solr SearchComponent
 A Solr search component contains several phases used by the search handler.
 As we do not use sharded indices for the search we wanted to test, these are the important phases: